Parsa-Rajabi/CIS145/docs/quiz.md

 ## Submission Process

-The submission process for the quiz includues 2 parts:
+The submission process for the quiz includes 2 parts:
 1. Upload your files/folders to CIS Web Server
 2. Submit your quiz on Blackboard